ralna/spral/docs/_build/html/C/_sources/scaling.rst.txt

 .. c:function:: void spral_scaling_equilib_unsym(int m, int n, const int *ptr, const int *row, const double *val, double *rscaling, double *cscaling, const struct spral_scaling_equilib_options *options, struct spral_scaling_equilib_inform *inform)

-   Find a matching-based unsymmetric scaling using the norm-equilibration algorithm.
+   Find an unsymmetric scaling using the norm-equilibration algorithm.

    The scaled matrix is such that the infinity norm of each row and column are